Alan Landsman: School and music

 Landsman attended Atholton High School in Columbia, Maryland.
-In November 1996, he acted in the school's production of A Day in a Life.

 As a teenager, Landsman spent his free time skating and making graffiti.
-He attended his first hardcore show on April 19, 1996 at the First Baptist Church in Annandale, Virginia, where Damnation A.D., Frodus, Battery, Darkest Hour and Astoria performed.
+He attended his first hardcore show on April 19, 1996, at the First Baptist Church in Annandale, Virginia, where Damnation A.D., Frodus, Battery, Darkest Hour and Astoria performed.
 Landsman later singled out local Baltimore metalcore band Torn Apart as one of the first hardcore groups he got into.